moiseevigor/moiseevigor.github.io/_posts/2014-11-20-ssd-definitive-guide.markdown

-If not, you'll better migrate it to `EXT4` at least with the help of this manual [Migrating a live system from ext3 to ext4 filesystem](http://www.debian-administration.org/article/643/Migrating_a_live_system_from_ext3_to_ext4_filesystem) or consider the complete re-installation of the operatin system.
+If not, you'll better migrate it to `EXT4` at least with the help of this manual [Migrating a live system from ext3 to ext4 filesystem](http://www.debian-administration.org/article/643/Migrating_a_live_system_from_ext3_to_ext4_filesystem) or consider the complete re-installation of the operating system.

 ## STEP 5: